A Handy Guide To Successful Outings

 Summer is back and there's great reasons to get out of the house.
 In a perfect world, diabetes would also take a summer holiday.
 Unfortunately, it doesn’t work that way, but you can easily adapt your activities to it with a bit of preparation.

 Going camping?
 From no-service grounds to RV trips, there can be a lot of variety to your outdoor adventures depending on your preferences.
 In any case, you need a way to keep your medication and meter cool during the day.
 If you have access to a fridge, great!
 Otherwise, a cooler will work.
 Speaking of medication, always bring a bit more than you think you’ll need, just in case.
 It’s also a good idea to set alarms on your phone to remind you of your schedule for testing, injections and so on.

 Going on a road trip?
 If you’re planning on making a long journey, prepare in advance so you can resist the call of fast food signs!
 Make yourself nutritious snacks such as trail mixes or peanut butter sandwiches, and make sure to drink plenty of water throughout the trip.
-Take breaks from time to time to stretch your legs and prevent clots from forming, and remember to test your blood sugar regularly.
+Take breaks from time to time to stretch your legs and prevent clots from forming, and remember to take your blood sugar regularly.

 Got other plans?
-The basic idea remains the same: prepare adequately, consult your health care professional if necessary, and have fun!
+The basic idea remains the same: prepare adequately, consult your healthcare professional if necessary and have fun!
 Diabetes may not take holidays, but it can come along for yours.

 Receive our newsletter

 Filled with interesting and useful information related to diabetes.